The number of solutions for random regular NAE-SAT: Introduction

 \subsection{One-step replica symmetry breaking}

-Above, we asserted informally that each \textsc{bp} solution $\vec{\msg}$ encodes a cluster of \textsc{nae-sat} solutions.
-An important caveat is that this is only rigorous if the free variables in $\vec{\msg}$ occur in trees, separated by frozen regions where we must have messages $\msg_{v\to a}$ that are degenerate (supported on either on $\zro$ or on $\one$).
-Otherwise, one always has the trivial ``replica symmetric'' \textsc{bp} solution where every $\msg_{v\to a}$ is $\mathrm{unif}(\set{\zro,\one})$, and this is not a ``meaningful'' solution for large $\alpha$.
-One way to understand this is via the physics calculation of $\annFE(\alpha)$, which we now describe by way of motivating the more complicated expression for $\onersbFE(\alpha)$.
+In \S\ref{ss:intro.clustermodel} we described informally how a solution cluster $\clust$ can be encoded by a frozen configuration $\ux$, or a \textsc{bp} solution $\vec{\msg}$.
+An important caveat is that the converse need not hold.
+In the \textsc{nae-sat} model, for any value of $\alpha$, a trivial \textsc{bp} solution is always given by the ``replica symmetric fixed point'' (also called the ``factorized fixed point''), where every $\msg_{v\to a}$ is the uniform measure on $\set{\zro,\one}$.
+However, above $\alpha_\text{cond}$, this is a spurious solution.
+One way to see this is via the heuristic ``cavity calculation'' of $\annFE(\alpha)$, which we now describe to motivate the more complicated expression for $\onersbFE(\alpha)$.